Iliera, paladin of the Silver Hand, hero of the Alliance, and refugee of Xernia.

 Just three years ago her reality had been so far removed from this nightmare.

-She had been young, energetic, and ready for a career in jewelcrafting that would have her traveling all across Draenor.
-She had hoped to pick flowers, start a family, and maybe even train her very own elekk.
+She had been young, energetic, and ready for a career in jewel crafting that would have sent her traveling all across Xernia.
+She had hoped to pick flowers, start a family, and maybe even train her very own elephant.

-The fight against the Iron Horde changed all of that.
+The fight against the Yunai changed all of that.

 They started a war.
 They tried to take her village.
-In that moment, filled with fear and panic, she called upon the Light and it answered in force.
+In that moment, filled with fear and panic, she called upon the power of the luminary one and it answered in force.

 She had protected them then, and she had not stopped since.

-When the heroes from Azeroth came to Draenor, she had met Sionis Sepher, and together they had helped reclaim her home.
+When the heroes from Azirin came to Xermia, she had met Sionis Sepher.
+Together they had helped reclaim her home.
 They stood fast against her foes, protected her family, and marched toward the enemy.

-Slowly they pushed back the Iron Horde until Draenor was nearly free.
+Slowly they pushed back the enemy until Xernia was free.

 If only it had been so simple.

-So she did what she had been doing since the Light had come to her.
+So she did what she had been doing since the luminary magic had answered her call.

-They repelled the Legion’s assault and together the demons were pushed back.
+She repelled the Yunai assault, and together they were pushed back.

-Finally, Draenor and Iliera’s family were safe, but the Legion was not gone.
+Finally, Xernia and Iliera’s family were safe, but the Yunai were not gone.
 It couldn’t be ignored.
-No matter what peace was established, no matter how much they fought, the Legion would always be out there amongst the stars.
+No matter what peace was established, no matter how much they fought, the Yunai would always be out there amongst the stars.

-Thinking on how Draenor must be strong for the Legion’s return, she helped secure the rest of of her world, pushing back any last traces of the Iron Horde until the world was purged of their corruption.
+Thinking on how Xernia must be strong for the Legion’s return, she helped secure the rest of of her world, pushing back any last traces of the enemy until the world was purged of their corruption.

 No time to plan.